-What is QA2L?
-How is it different from other site monitoring services and browser automation tools?Our philosophy is that QA automation should be easy to use and maintain over time, highly cost-effective, and stellar at identifying the issues you care about.
+How is QA2L different from other site monitoring services and browser automation tools?Our philosophy is that QA automation should be easy to use and maintain over time, highly cost-effective, and stellar at identifying the issues you care about.

 Unlike other site monitoring tools, we won't crawl "up to 5000" pages of your site just to tell you things you already know.
 We won't ask you to install cumbersome browser plugins in order to design tasks.
 We won't ask you to change your site design just so that those tasks would actually work.
-Instead, we'll help you to build and maintain your tests quickly, and we'll help you target the crucial user flows on your site or web application.
+Instead, QA2L enables you to build and maintain your tests quickly, and target the crucial user flows on your site or web application.